klkeys/PLINK.jl/README.md

         xt :: V
     end

-The fields `x`, `p2`, and `xt` only matter if the analysis includes nongenetic covariates.
+The fields `x`, `p`, and `xt` only matter if the analysis includes nongenetic covariates.
 One example is regression analysis; users should put the grand mean (vector of ones) in a `CovariateMatrix`.

 `BEDFile` objects make heavy use of Julia `SharedArray`s to distribute computations across multiple CPU cores.
-A wise practice is to maintain a vector of process ids (e.g. `pids = procs()`).
+A wise practice is to maintain a common vector of process ids (e.g. `pids = procs()`).
 Several functions in PLINK.jl can read `pids` as an optional argument.

 There are many `BEDFile` constructors.
 Most users will use either of